 -

-If a municipality adopts a TID termination resolution, does the municipality need to pay DOR an administrative certification fee?
+If a municipality adopts a TID termination resolution, does the municipality need to pay DOR an administrative fee?

 The answer depends on the date the local legislative body adopts the termination resolution: